kegaretail/react-native-rabbitmq/README.md

  Installation with CocoaPods

-1. In the Podfile uncomment "use_frameworks":
+1. In the Podfile uncomment "use_frameworks" (Optional):

 ```
 use_frameworks!